 As interest in rural ministry has grown over the last few years, so has a corresponding literature--books written by and for rural and small-town pastors.

 For those of us who tried to look up books on rural ministry ten or fifteen years ago, the increase in contemporary and accessible literature on rural ministry is both welcome and noteworthy.
 Gone are the days when a rural pastor felt like the specific needs of his or her small rural congregation did not register on the publisher’s list of concerns.
-(They still may not register very high on the list, but at least they are on it!)
+(They still may not rank very high on the list, but at least they are on it!)
 This shift is a significant development, and one that I have reflected on before, both here and here.

 As the number of books addressing the specific context of rural ministry grows, so does the need to identify the most helpful and substantial volumes within the literature.
 Few pastors, and certainly not most rural pastors, who often balance everything from sermon preparation and pastoral care to building maintenance and administration, have an excess of time for reading and study.
 If a pastor can’t read everything on rural ministry, where should one start?